Three Days of Luxury & Relaxation in Milos, Greece

 Situated in a private cove, this luxury hotel features gorgeous modern suites, private beach access and a spa.

 Unlock perks by contacting our team of advisors to book your trip.

 Day 1: Visit local beaches and Mandrakia

-The island contains the most jaw-dropping beaches, most famously Sarakiniko, aka the moon beach, on the north side of the island.
-The island is small enough to drive anywhere quickly, but I highly recommend getting a rental car or motor bike (you'll need to get an international drivers permit and reserve ahead of time if you don't want a manual car).
+The island contains the most jaw-dropping beaches, most famously Sarakiniko, aka the Moon Beach, on the north side of the island.
+The island is small enough to drive anywhere quickly, but it's best to get a rental car or motor bike (you'll need to get an international driver's permit and reserve ahead of time if you don't want a manual car).
 Since this is a hotspot, the earlier you get to the beach, the better.
-Bring a towel because you're going to want to jump into the most inviting, crystal clear water.
+Bring a towel, because you're going to want to jump into the most inviting, crystal-clear water.